allanina/to-do-list-with-js/README.md

-# to-do-list-with-js
+# To-do list with JS
-To-do list utilizando HTML, CSS e Javascript, utilizando conceitos de manipulação de DOM
+To-do list using HTML, CSS and Javascript, using DOM.